Graph Neural Networks for Fast Contingency Analysis of Power Systems: Solution Framework

-The EVGNN architecture similarly includes three building blocks. \begin{itemize} \item At the input, we include an encoder for each node to transform the input features into a low-dimension space.
-The encoder is constructed using fully connected NN layers. \item The hidden layers consist of EVGNN layers described in \eqref{eqn: EV layer}.
-Note here that the graph filter $\bm \Phi$ follows the support $ A + I$ where $ A\in \mathbb{R}^{V \times V}$ and $I\in \mathbb{R}^{V \times V}$ are the adjacency matrix of the network and an identity matrix, respectively.
-This implies that filter weights $\phi^{(k)}_{ij} = 0$ for all $e_{ij} \notin \mathcal{E}$.
-The input of the EVGNN layers thus includes not only the nodal features but also the associated topological information defined by the adjacency matrix of the network to be applied to the graph filter. \item A readout layer is included at the output of the EVGNN layers to enhance the globalization of the local aggregation performed at each node in the EVGNN layers. \end{itemize}
+The EVGNN architecture similarly includes three building blocks. \begin{itemize} \item At the input, we include an encoder for each node to transform the nodal features into a low-dimension space, this is constructed using FCNN layers. \item The hidden layers consist of EVGNN layers described in \eqref{eqn: EV layer}. \item A readout layer is included at the output of the EVGNN layers to enhance the globalization of the local aggregation performed at each node in the EVGNN layers, this layer is defined by a FCNN. \end{itemize}